-To help everyone focus on the big picture for 2018, we have done a bit of research and found four digital healthcare tech trends popping out as being the most relevant.
+To help everyone focus on the big picture, we have done a bit of research and found four healthcare technology trends popping out as being the most relevant.

-As we start the new year, it’s will be more critical than ever for medical and healthcare practices to invest in technology that allows them to thrive and innovate in an increasingly complex environment of consumers and data.
+As we start the new year, it will be more critical than ever for medical and healthcare practices to invest in healthcare technology trends that allow them to thrive and innovate in an increasingly complex environment of consumers and data.
 To better understand, it will be increasingly important to focus on the fundamentals of the digital healthcare market.
 To help everyone focus on the big picture for 2018, we have done a bit of research and found four digital healthcare tech trends popping out as being the most relevant.

 Here is what smart practices will focus their technology spend on in 2018:

 Modernizing the Patient Experience

 2017 saw a big push towards the digitalization of basic elements of the patient-physician experience.
 Some simple examples are allowing patients to see records, email doctors, and make appointments online.
 In 2018 you should see this push go even further, leading to cutting-edge practices that provide an even higher level of patient convenience through digital means.
 To do this practices will start to invest in technology solutions that streamline the patient experience by combining common patient-physician interactions into one, intuitive workflow.
 Keep your eyes peeled for more healthcare-centric apps and websites hitting the marketing next year.

 Making it Easier to Communicate